Sustainability Return on Investment (S-ROI)

 Sustainability Return on Investment (S-ROI) integrates the ability to measure the social, economic and environmental returns on sustainability initiatives.
 The methodology is designed to examine a decision-making process from the viewpoint of multiple expert stakeholders, while maximizing return for as many of them as possible.

-The methodology, sometimes called Total Cost Assessment (TCA) for its ability to include external costs when calculating return on sustainability-related investments, allows for the enumeration of uncertain events with their concurrent costs and benefits.
+The methodology allows for the enumeration of uncertain events with their concurrent costs and benefits.
 The decision-maker obtains a financial picture of the future of a decision that includes best case, worst case, and most probable ranges of return on investment.
 This methodology deals with both internal costs (those borne by the company) and external costs (those borne by society), allowing decision-makers to use both aspects as appropriate.

 The output gives key decision makers across functions the actionable information they need to justify various forms of investment in socially and environmentally responsible activity, while avoiding “burden shifting,” where one harmful impact is simply traded for another.